By , JD; and , JD, JD, MEM;

 Unique Aspects and Challenges of Environmental Liabilities and Risks

 Over the past 40 years, the scope of environmental law has continued to expand to reach almost every company and regulated industry.
 In this unique field, liabilities abound, as do opportunities for dedicated compliance professionals who are willing to keep up with the evolving changes.
 Depending on the company and its operations, environmental compliance can encompass the well-known and traditional challenges of regulating industrial wastewater discharges, controlling toxic air emissions, or managing hazardous wastes—as well as the lesser-known liability risks arising from adversely affecting endangered species or development projects near wetlands, among others.
-By way of example, in 2019, the United States Environmental Protection Agency’s (EPA) enforcement and compliance efforts led to cleanups and redevelopment of more than 160 Superfund sites, investments of over $4.4 billion to achieve compliance with environmental and pollution laws, and the indictment of 137 criminal defendants.
+By way of example, from 2017 to 2020, United States Environmental Protection Agency (EPA) enforcement and compliance efforts led to advancement of cleanups and redevelopment of more than 415 Superfund sites, investments of more than $32.27 billion to achieve compliance with environmental and pollution laws, and the charging of 486 criminal defendants.
 And that is only the federal level of environmental enforcement.

 In an era of enhanced environmental enforcement and high-stakes civil liabilities, the value and importance of corporate environmental programs are paramount to prevent violations and reduce their likelihood; to reduce cleanup costs or fines and penalties, as well as to influence the broad enforcement discretion of the regulators and prosecutors; and of course to protect the environment and a corporation’s business reputation.
 In short, effective environmental compliance can help greatly reduce risks while also adding value to a corporation.